FrancoisSchoeman/WebImageResizer/README.md

 - Support for various image formats
 - Easy-to-use interface powered by Bootstrap 5

+## Demo

+You can view the demo here: https://francoisschoeman.pythonanywhere.com/

 ## Getting Started

 Follow these steps to set up the Image Resizer project on your local machine: